Installation and Configuration

 Scroll below Code Source to the Runtime settings section and click the Edit button.

-Here, change the default handler from index.handler to the relevant funtion's name you are creating (e.g. use OriginResponse.handler for the netacea_origin_response function) .
+Here, change the default handler from index.handler to the relevant function's name you are creating (e.g. use OriginResponse.handler for the netacea_origin_response function) .
 Use the below list to correlate the function name with the correct handler function:

 • netacea_origin_response -> OriginResponse.handler